Fastrings/Photomosaics/README.md

 # PHOTOMOSAICS

 Simple photomosaics program using OpenCV in python.

-Also contains a web server able to execute the program.
+The photomosaic algorithm is a way to create a large image by using smaller images as tiles.
+Each tile is chosen to best match the colors of the corresponding section of the large image.

 <figure>
   <img